NSW: Adjudicator's Determination

-The adjudicator cannot act as a mediator or arbitrator during the conference or at any other time prior to making a determination.
+The adjudicator cannot act as a mediator or arbitrator during the conference/inspection or at any other time prior to making a determination.
 However the parties may, through agreement, extend the period for the making of the adjudicator's determination and during this extended period apply to Adjudicate Today for the appointment of a mediator.

 In reaching a determination, the adjudicator will consider:

 - The Building and Construction Industry Security of Payment Act 1999 (NSW);

 - The contract (oral or written);

 - The payment schedule (if any);